Stunning Portrait Photography Tips & Ideas:

-First and foremost, any camera can be used for portrait photography, but there will be features and functions specific to some camera types that makes your portraits that bit more dramatic.
+First and foremost, any camera can be used for portrait photography.
+However, there will be features and functions specific to some camera types that makes your portraits that bit more dramatic.

 Any aperture from f/4 and wider will give a beautiful depth of field providing you are close to your subject.

-Lenses between 50-85mm are ideal for portrait photography as they cause very little distortion to the scene making the subject appear as natural as possible.
+Lenses between 50-85mm are ideal for portrait photography.
+They cause very little distortion to the scene making the subject appear as natural as possible.

 If you are shooting with just one subject, then turn your camera’s focus mode to Spot or One-Shot (or a similar name variant).

 Use this Spot method of focusing to hone in on your subject’s eyes for the most engaging portrait.